Lorenzo-bulosan/UserAgents-To-Browser/README.md

 Reads Excel file which contain User Agents and finds the Browser and OS Associated with them in a new Excel file

 # 1) Install Dependencies (if needed)
-	pandas,
-	requests
+Two dependencies are needed: pandas, requests.
+Or install using requirements.txt

 # 2) Sign up and obtain the API key
 API used is from https://userstack.com/.
 A free key can be obtained by signing up to the free plan

 # 3) Modify the following parameters inside 'UserAgent-Converison.py'
 filename = 'FileToBeRead.xlsx'